 Each year contains 120 credits of taught material, delivered in modules that are typically worth 10 or 20 credits.

-Core courses (60 credits each year) are taken by all students enrolled on both single honours and major/minor degree programmes and cover those fundamentals of the subject that we deem essential.
-These courses include a significant practical component, which not only allows you to develop your practical skills and techniques, but also to consolidate the associated theory from your lectures.
+Core modules (60 credits in each year) are taken by all students enrolled on both single honours and major/minor degree programmes and cover those fundamentals of inorganic, organic and physical chemistry that we deem essential.
+Year 1 also includes a self-paced maths course.